sanoelle/ecommerce-website/footwear/boots/boots-3.md

 ---
 layout: products
 type: boots
-title: Boots 3
+title: Vienna
-price: $50
+price: $60
-image: footwear/boots/sample-image.jpg
+image: footwear/boots/boots-3.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+These tall boots are outfitted for warmth.
+Their strong waterproof shell, protects your feet from the elements, while their material lining keeps the cold away.